tartley/tartley.github.io/_posts/2008-07-09-writing-cc-on-windows-using-g-under-cygwin.md

 The command-line is often frowned upon by developers more familiar with a GUI way of working, who tend to assume that such an ancient interface represents a cruder way of working.
-In actual fact, the reverse is true
+In actual fact, the reverse is true.
-- a GUI is good for providing guidance to novice users, but ultimately proves limited and inflexible.
+A GUI is good for providing guidance to novice users, but ultimately proves limited and inflexible.
 One can only use a GUI application for exactly the uses the original developer envisaged.
 With a well-designed command-line, the user is faced with a steeper learning curve, but is